nolenphya/retweet-bot/README.md

 Now, if you haven't at this point, you will need to get your developer account & API key.
 There are much better guides on that which already exist.
 Here's a start: https://developer.twitter.com/en/docs/authentication/oauth-1-0a

-Download the retweet-bot folder.
+Once you have set up the account and figured out your keys, download the retweet-bot folder.
 Set it as your working directory in whatever environment you're using.

-You
+Copy paste your API keys into the placeholders in the retweet.py file using whatever code editor you're using.

+With that set up you should be good to start spamming that retweet button!

 Start retweeting by typing in your terminal: